sprewell20051116/PWGenerator/README.md

 # PWGenerator
-Use simple algorithm to generate password
+Use simple algorithm to generate password.
+Working With Harrick.